Kiln-AI/kiln/desktop/README.md

 # MacOS Code Signing

-How to sign on of the builds from GitHub Actions for offical release.
+How to sign on of the builds from GitHub Actions for official release.

 Easy way, but just signs with personal ID, not developer ID: `codesign --force --deep -s - fune.app`